ageller/BASE9_utils/README.md

 # BASE9_utils
 Code utilities for running and analyzing results from BASE-9

-Creating a conda env for this
+# Introduction
+This pipeline is for identifying photometric binaries in open clusters and works in conjunction with the Bayesian Analysis for Stellar Evolution with Nine Variables (BASE-9) code for open clusters in which Gaia, Pan-STARRS, and 2MASS photometry is available for.
+More details on this pipeline may be found in Childs et al. (in prep).
+Documentation for the BASE-9 code may be found at https://github.com/BayesianStellarEvolution/base-cpp.
+All parts of the pipeline use dependencies from the virtual environment named BASE9.
+To create this conda environment run

 ```
 conda create --name BASE9 -c conda-forge python=3.10 astropy astroquery jupyter scipy numpy matplotlib pandas pyyaml shapely bokeh
 conda activate BASE9
 ```
-# Introduction
-This pipeline is for identifying photometric binaries in open clusters and works in conjunction with the Bayesian Analysis for Stellar Evolution with Nine Variables (BASE-9) code for open clusters in which Gaia, Pan-STARRS, and 2MASS photometry is available for.
-More details on this pipeline may be found in Childs et al. (in prep).
-Documentation for the BASE-9 code may be found at https://github.com/BayesianStellarEvolution/base-cpp.
-All parts of the pipeline use dependencies from the virtual environment listed above.

 # How to Use